terhechte/appventure/guides/keypaths/types/partialkeypath.md

 See how these totally different types (`KeyPath<User, String>, KeyPath<User, Int>, ...`) are actually stored with the same type, just `PartialKeyPath<User>`.
 We type-erase the `Value` parameter.

-This is very handy to, for example, hand differently typed keypaths to the same function (upcoming nonsensical code):
+This is useful because it allows you to call the same function with different types of keypaths:

 ``` Swift
 func acceptKeyPath(_ keyPath: PartialKeyPath<User>) {